 If your dry AMD has resulted in scarring and the loss of central vision, there is unfortunately no way to fully reverse this damage.
 If you are diagnosed with dry AMD, Dr. Parvus may discuss nutritional supplements that can help prevent the progression of your condition.

-Age-related macular degeneration (AMD) is the number one cause of vision loss in patients over the age of 50.
+Age-related macular degeneration is the number one cause of vision loss in patients over the age of 50.
+Macular degeneration is a result of the deterioration of the central portion of your eye’s retina.
+This can cause blurred vision, significant loss of central vision, and scarring on the outer retina.